Marlborough White Horse

 Many distant views of the horse are obstructed by trees, but it can be seen from parts of the town of Marlborough.
 One good view is from a footpath running from Preshute House to the A345 road.
-The figure is some 500 metres south of Marlborough College, within 100 metres of the southeast corner of the college sportsground.
+The figure lies some 500 metres south of Marlborough College, within 100 metres of the southeast corner of the college sports ground.

 History

-The smallest (in terms of width) such horse in Wiltshire, the Marlborough horse was cut in 1804 by boys at Mr Greasley's Academy, also called the High Street Academy, a school in Marlborough High Street which occupied the building now The Ivy House Hotel.
+The smallest (in terms of width) such horse in Wiltshire, the Marlborough horse was cut in 1804 by boys at Mr Greasley's Academy, also called the High Street Academy, a school in Marlborough High Street which occupied the building now known as The Ivy House Hotel.
 This was not the present-day Marlborough College, which is only a short distance away.
 The horse was designed and marked out on the hill by a boy called William Canning, whose family owned the Manor House at Ogbourne St George.
-From then onwards, it was "scoured", or cleaned up, every year, this becoming a tradition at the school marked by revelry.
+From then onwards, it was "scoured", or cleaned, every year, this becoming a tradition at the school marked by revelry.

-Greasley died about 1830, and the school was closed, leading to the horse being neglected for some years, but by 1860 it was back in good condition and can be seen in a photograph taken that year at a cricket match.
-In 1873 a Captain Reed, an old boy of Greasley's Academy who had taken part in the horse's creation, saw to a new scouring.
+Greasley died about 1830, and the school was closed, leading to the horse being neglected for some years.
+By 1860, however, it was back in good condition and can be seen in a photograph taken that year at a cricket match.
+In 1873, Captain Reed, an old boy of Greasley's Academy who had taken part in the horse's creation, oversaw a new scouring.

-The horse is 62 ft long by 47 ft high, and it has got thinner since the early twentieth century.
-It was restored again in September 2001, when it was re-chalked with pure chalk mixed with water and applied with a stiff brush, but by the late summer of 2002 it already had grass growing on much of its surface.
+The horse is 62 ft long by 47 ft high, and it has become thinner since the early twentieth century.
+It was restored again in September 2001, when it was re-chalked with pure chalk mixed with water and applied with a stiff brush, but by the late summer of 2002 grass had already begun to grow over much of its surface.

 A verse of the Marlborough College school song refers to the horse: